mstksg/inCode/copy/entries/monad-plus-1.md

 And voila!

-You can think of the last do block conceptually as this: remember, `h3` does not represent the `Just 1` value --- `h3` represents the number *inside* the `Just 1` --- the 1.
-So `h4` represents the number inside its value too.
-But because `hit h3` results in `Nothing`...`Nothing` has no value "inside", so `h4` doesn't even have a value!
+You can think of the last do block conceptually this way: remember, `h3` does not represent the `Just 1` value --- `h3` represents the number *inside* the `Just 1` --- the 1.
+So `h4` is supposed to represent the number inside its value, too.
+But because `hit h3` results in `Nothing`, `Nothing` has no value "inside", so `h4` doesn't even have a value!
 So obviously it doesn't even make sense to call `powerup h4`...therefore `h5` has no value either!
 It's therefore meaningless to call `powerup h5`, so meaningless to `return h6`...the entire thing is a disaster/fiasco.
 Mission accomplished!

+The whole thing works as expected; you can even die suddenly with `die`, which ignores your current health.

-Note that we could actually eliminate all references to Maybe altogether by always using `return` and `mzero` instead of `Just` and `Nothing`.
+Interestingly enough, we could actually eliminate all references to Maybe altogether by always using `return` and `mzero` instead of `Just` and `Nothing`.
 And if we get our type signature generic enough, we could use this with *any* MonadPlus!
 But that is for another day.

 Looking forward